theonlyengine/text-to-video-ms-1.7b/README.md

 duplicated_from: diffusers/text-to-video-ms-1.7b
 ---

+**We Are Hiring!** (Based in Beijing / Hangzhou, China.)

+If you're looking for an exciting challenge and the opportunity to work with cutting-edge technologies in AIGC and large-scale pretraining, then we are the place for you.
+We are looking for talented, motivated and creative individuals to join our team.
+If you are interested, please send your CV to us.

+EMAIL: yingya.zyy@alibaba-inc.com

 # Text-to-video-synthesis Model in Open Domain

 This model is based on a multi-stage text-to-video generation diffusion model, which inputs a description text and returns a video that matches the text description.
 Only English input is supported.